Close

 Check your backups

 Make sure you have a valid backup of your website at least once a week.
-Most web hosting companies offer once-weekly backups, included with all hosting plans.
+Most web hosting companies offer once-weekly backups, included with hosting plans.

 If your host doesn’t offer at least weekly backups, think about upgrading to a better host.